Can The STC Price Offset Rising Power Bills?

-Because of this uncertanty, there are a lot of adverts talking about “Buy now before the prices go up” leaving customers wondering if the STC price is about to fall and how soon?
+Because of this uncertainty, there are a lot of adverts talking about “Buy now before the prices go up” leaving customers wondering if the STC price is about to fall and how soon?

 So, what should you do?

-Well the simply answer is to install solar now and lock in the current price of $36.
+Well, the simple answer is to install solar now and lock in the current price of $36.
 Once you place an order the STC price is locked in, taking away all potential risk of the STC price changing.

 Making the most of the current STC price

-An average 5kW solar power system can save you up to around $500 per quarterly bill, which means that for every year you put off installing solar power, you miss out on a potential $2,000 saving on your power bill, plus you miss out on the current STC price multiplier.
+An average 6.6kW solar power system can save you well over $2000 per year, which means that for every year you put off installing solar power, you are potentially missing out on thousands of dollars in saving on your power bill, plus you miss out on the current STC price multiplier.

 Solar Is Booming, Don’t Miss The Boat

 For more information about installing solar power and claiming the current STC price, please fill out the form below.
 We can help you size up a system and provide personalised pricing based on the best solar system for your home: